tayruxin/tp/docs/DeveloperGuide.md

 <img src="images/RemarkActivityDiagram.png"/>

-The remark feature has similar implementation as the [edit feature](#edit-feature), except that a `Remark` object is initialized instead of `EditCompanyDescriptor`.
+The remark feature has a similar implementation as the [edit feature](#edit-feature), except that a `Remark` object is initialized instead of `EditCompanyDescriptor`.

 #### Design Considerations